ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/sequenced_taxa.md

         Missing rank entries are generally completely fine, e.g. if you have genera that haven't been assigned to a family level no entry has to be provided for the rank.
-However, an entry for at least one of the top level ranks has to be provided for every row.
+However, an entry for highest taxonomic rank has to be provided for every row.

     Names can be provided in plain text, or alternatively in a commonly used notation, where the rank is indicated by a lower case first letter and the name follows after